solelychloe/solelychloe/README.md

 # Chloe
 Hi.
-I'm Chloe, af ull-time translator, web developer as well as a software developer.
+I'm Chloe, a full-time translator, web developer as well as a software developer.

 I know JavaScript & Python.
 At the moment, interested in CSharp & TypeScript.
 Prefer to use RethinkDB and PostgreSQL.